- Feature Links

 - Trailheads and parks

-Please note that specific higher-risk businesses remain closed.
+Please note that specific higher-risk businesses and locations remain closed.
 Public and private gatherings of any number of people occurring outside a single household or living unit must also remain prohibited.
+Higher-risk businesses and locations include:

 While we are making good progress, it’s important to remember that the COVID-19 pandemic is still active.
 Residents, business owners and employees must observe physical distancing requirements and prevention techniques outlined above under the Safer at Home order.
 To learn more about the County of Los Angeles’ phased reopening, click here.